ivan5355/RUCourseFinder/README.md

    ```

 4. Set up environment variables:
+   Create accounts from Openai, Pinecone, and Mapbox and get their apikeys.
 Create a `.env` file in the root directory with the following variables:
    ```
    OPENAI_API_KEY=your_openai_api_key
    PINECONE_API_KEY=your_pinecone_api_key
-   PINECONE_ENVIRONMENT=your_pinecone_environment
+   MAPBOX_ACCESS_TOKEN=your_mapbox_token
    ```

-5. Initialize the database:
-   - Make sure you have the `data/rutgers_courses.json` file in place
-   - The application uses Pinecone for vector embeddings and OpenAI for generating embeddings
-   - Ensure your Pinecone and OpenAI accounts are properly set up with valid API keys

 ## Dependencies